“A real spaceship named Serenity is a really shiny idea! What can I do to help?”

 So once you’ve sent your letter(s), we suggest you pick out a healthy, colorful leaf from your backyard or a local park (or cut one out of colorful construction paper) and mail it to Gwynne Shotwell with a short note letting her know you support a manned Dragon named Serenity.
 (For more on this idea, check out our blog post from September 2, 2013.)
-Think about it: next to a handwritten letter, there is probably nothing that would be more effective in convincing her to name the Crew Dragon Serenity than a pile of leaves in her office that’s so big, she can jump into it!
+Think about it: next to a handwritten letter, there is probably nothing that would be more effective in convincing her to name a Crew Dragon Serenity than a pile of leaves in her office that’s so big, she can jump into it!

 In fact we know this has an impact, because we’ve already received feedback at cons from people who told us they’ve actually gotten replies from SpaceX after sending leaves, and that those replies mentioned the fact that “they’ve been getting a lot of them.”
 This is a very encouraging sign that the leaves are making an impression, so keep up the good work!

 Then, after you’ve written a letter (or a few letters), sent a leaf or two, join the cause and start your own little uprising by recruiting a friend or two to encourage others in person to write letters and sign the petition– say, at local comic shops and events like comic-cons.
 Download our tabling toolkit and other resources available here, then start misbehaving!

 - Write similar letters or emails to NASA’s Public Relations office, as well as their Commercial and Crew Services, to let them know that Serenity is a name that the public will fully stand behind and support.

-- Now that the crew has been named, write the astronauts who’ll fly the Crew Dragon spacecraft themselves!
+- Now that the Commercial Crew astronauts have been named, write the astronauts who’ll fly the Crew Dragon spacecraft themselves!
 After all, it was astronauts Doug Hurley and Bob Behnken who ultimately named the first Crew Dragon Endeavour.
 The common mailing address for all letters to NASA astronauts is:

 NASA/Johnson Space Center CB/Astronaut Office Houston, TX 77058 USA